Rising Temperatures Put Millions Across Latin America and the Caribbean at Risk as Cooling Appliances Remain Inefficient

 • Click here to participate remotely via Teams.

-Our event Pathways to Stop Environmental Dumping of Climate-Harming Room Air Conditioners: Lessons From Latin America, the Caribbean, and Beyond will explore how unprotected markets in the Global South are vulnerable to the environmentally harmful dumping of new but low-efficiency room air conditioners with obsolete refrigerants.
+CLASP’s event Pathways to Stop Environmental Dumping of Climate-Harming Room Air Conditioners: Lessons From Latin America, the Caribbean, and Beyond will explore how unprotected markets in the Global South are vulnerable to the environmentally harmful dumping of new but low-efficiency room air conditioners with obsolete refrigerants.

 Low-efficiency cooling appliances not only waste energy but often rely on high-global warming potential refrigerants targeted for phasedown and phaseout under the Montreal Protocol.
 As a result, climate change worsens, cooling access gaps may widen, and gender inequalities may increase.